substrait-io/substrait/site/docs/tutorial/examples.md

 ## Java

 - [Substrait-Spark](https://github.com/substrait-io/substrait-java/tree/main/examples/substrait-spark) this demonstrates how Substrait plans can be created and consumed within Apache Spark.
-The examples run within a simple Spark cluster of a couple of docker containers.
+The examples run within a simple Spark cluster, composed by a couple of Docker containers.